Tanaguru/RGAA3-2016/docs/Rule-1-2-3.md

 -    parameter : `"data"` attribute, text, Snippet
 -    present in source : yes

-##### MessageB : Check the nature of the image with a not empty alternative

--    code : CheckNatureOfElementWithNotEmptyAltAttribute
--    status: Pre-qualified
--    parameter : text, Snippet
--    present in source : yes

 ##### MessageC : Check the nature of the image with a empty alternative

 -    code : CheckNatureOfElementWithEmptyAltAttribute